Both Original Medicare and Medicare Advantage cover a cholesterol screening test every 5 years. Coverage is 100%, which makes the test free of charge.

 High-density lipoprotein cholesterol

-A person having a cholesterol test may not eat or drink anything except water for 9 to 12 hours beforehand.
+A person having a cholesterol test may not eat or drink anything except water for

 Medical labs usually schedule the test in the morning hours.